hamidthri/navbot_ppo/README.md

 In this project, we introduce a learning-based mapless motion planner that utilizes sparse laser signals and the target's position in the robot frame (i.e., relative distance and angles) as inputs.
 This approach generates continuous steering commands as outputs, eliminating the need for traditional mapping methods like SLAM (Simultaneous Localization and Mapping).
 This innovative planner is capable of navigating without prior maps and can adapt to new environments it has never encountered before.

-Our approach is inspired by recent advancements in reinforcement learning for robotic navigation, such as the work presented in ["Reinforcement Learning Based Mapless Navigation in Dynamic Environments Using LiDAR" (arXiv:2405.16266)](https://arxiv.org/abs/2405.16266).
+Our approach is inspired by advancements in reinforcement learning for robotic navigation, as detailed in our paper ["Reinforcement Learning Based Mapless Navigation in Dynamic Environments Using LiDAR" (arXiv:2405.16266)](https://arxiv.org/abs/2405.16266).
 This paper demonstrates the efficacy of deep reinforcement learning techniques in enabling robots to navigate complex, dynamic environments without relying on pre-built maps.

 ### Input Specifications (State):